Suzhou: Suzhou Industrial Park Export Processing Zone

 The Suzhou Industrial Park Export Processing Zone was approved to be established by the government in April 2000, with a planning area of 2.9 km2.
 It is in Suzhou Industrial Park set up by China and Singapore.
 Inside the Export Processing Zone, all the infrastructures are of high standard.

 Suzhou New District

 The Suzhou New District was established in 1990.
 In November 1992, the zone was approved to be the national-level hi-tech industrial zone.
 By the end of 2007, foreign-invested companies had a registered capital worth of US$13 billion, of which US$6.8 billion was paid in.
 SND hosts now more than 1,500 foreign companies.
 Some 40 Fortune 500 companies set up 67 projects in the district.

 Sports

-Suzhou Dongwu currently play in China League One, the second highest level of Chinese professional football competition.
+The Suzhou Dongwu currently play in China League One, the second highest level of Chinese professional football competition.
 The 13,000 seat Suzhou Industrial Park Sports Arena was one of the venues for the 2019 FIBA Basketball World Cup.